nmoragas/genotype-pipeline/scripts/4_analysis/README.md

-# 🧬 Genotyping Data Processing Pipeline
+# 🧬 Genotyping Data Utilities

 This repository contains a set of independent scripts and tools to manipulate, clean, and prepare genotyping data in VCF or PLINK formats.
 Each script performs a specific task and can be used separately depending on the needs of the project.